DigiBP/Team-Victorinox/README.md

 <<Dear Customer, the medication you orderd has dispensed.
 Thank you for choosing our pharmacy.
 Your Victorinox team.
 >>

-To Do: add a further service task for the email to be send to people with PRO enrollment (with the form).
+To Do: add a further service task for the email to be send to people with PRO enrollment (with the form) after the second gate.